 |At the core of computing is computer science, in which pupils are taught in principles of logical thinking, decomposition and programming.
 Computing equips pupils to use information technology, allowing pupils to use technology in real life situations, such as word processing and spreadsheets.
 It also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas, through technology – at a level suitable for the future workplace and as active participants in a digital world.|

 In Information Technology children learn to use programs and create a wide range of content, such as presentations or movies, research for a project, publish a blog, create digital artwork or music, represent data in a graph or table.
-Children use a variety of technology (PC's and iOS devices) to create content such as: movies, word processed documents, presentations, spreadsheets, pictograms, story books, databases and animations.
+Children use a variety of technology (PC's, iOS devices and Chromebooks) to create content such as: movies, word processed documents, presentations, spreadsheets, pictograms, story books and animations.

 In Digital Literacy pupils explore online safety issues and the benefits of interacting online such as understanding what makes a strong password and why that’s important, developing acceptable behaviour online, collaborating and communicate effectively with others online.
-We have a detailed Online Safety Curriculum that children learn how to keep themselves safe online, create strong passwords, check websites and other content for bias, being respectful online and copyright.
-We use the Google/Parent Zone 'Be Internet Legends' internet safety pillars for our main objectives of Online Safety:
+Our Online Safety Curriculum is taught as part of Computing and PSHE through the Jigsaw scheme.
+Additional learning opportunities are available across the computing curriculum based around the Education in a Connected World statements.

 Our Computing Lead has a degree in Computing Science, is a Computing at School (CAS) Master Teacher, Seesaw Ambassador, Certified Microsoft Innovative Educator (MIE), Google Certified Educator: Level 1, Google Certified Educator: Level 2, Apple Teacher with Swift Playgrounds recognition and a Raspberry Pi Certified Educator.
 Mr Stephens is also is a member BCS, the chartered institute for IT and the CAS Walsall Primary Community Leader, showing our commitment to supporting other schools with Computing and developing our own staff expertise.